Søholm Keramik

-Søjolm Keramik was a ceramics manufacturer in Rønne on the island of Bornholm, Denmark.
+Søholm Keramik was a ceramics manufacturer in Rønne on the island of Bornholm, Denmark.
 It existed from 1835 to 1996.

 History

 Søholm was founded by Edvard Christian Sonne and Herman Sonne Wolffsen in 1835.
 Herman Sonne Wolffsen ran the pottery until his death in 1887.
 Much of the production was then unsigned.
 The pottery was operated by Hans Ancher Wolffsen and his brother in 1887-1908 They adopted the popular jugendstil with its often grotesque shapes.